yecril71pl/cpp-docs.pl-pl/docs/standard-library/unordered-multimap-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca maksymalną liczbę zasobników aktualnie dozwolonych.
+Funkcja członkowska zwraca maksymalną dozwoloną liczbę zasobników.

 ### <a name="example"></a>Przykład